Beraed/reddit_buddy/README.md

 frontpage_to_txt: saves site in json, csv, txt format inside data folder
 saved_to_csv: saves user saved posts in csv format inside data folder
+merge_csv: merges all csv files from a folder into one file

 ## Built With